Oracle to appeal U.S. copyright damages case: SAP

-STUTTGART U.S. business software maker Oracle ORCL.O has launched an appeal on a five-year long court case that could see SAP (SAPG.DE) pay millions more in damages over copyright infringement.
+STUTTGART U.S. business software maker Oracle has launched an appeal on a five-year long court case that could see SAP pay millions more in damages over copyright infringement.

 On Monday, a spokesman for SAP confirmed a report in the German daily Mannheimer Morgen to this effect, adding that "in the worst case the appeal could take two years," adding SAP was disappointed that Oracle continued to drag out the process.